What is Offsite Construction?

 Permanent Modular Construction (PMC) - Permanent Modular Construction (PMC) is an innovative, sustainable construction delivery method utilizing offsite, lean manufacturing techniques to prefabricate single or multi-story whole building solutions in deliverable module sections.
 PMC modules can be integrated into site built projects or stand alone as a turn-key solution and can be delivered with MEP, fixtures and interior finishes in less time — with less waste, and higher quality control compared to projects utilizing only site-built construction.

-Relocatable Buildings (RB) - A Relocatable Building (RB) is a partially or completely assembled building that complies with applicable codes or state regulations and is constructed in a building manufacturing facility using a modular construction process.
+Relocatable Buildings (RB) - A Relocatable (or portable) Building (RB) is a partially or completely assembled building that complies with applicable codes or state regulations and is constructed in a building manufacturing facility using a modular construction process.
 Relocatable buildings are designed to be reused or repurposed multiple times and transported to different building sites.
 They are utilized for schools, construction site offices, medical clinics, sales centers, and in any application where a relocatable building can meet a temporary space need.

 Bathroom Pods – Bathroom pods are volumetric modular bathrooms constructed in a controlled factory setting, combining multiple trades into an efficient, assembly-line construction process.
 Using bathroom pods lowers construction costs by reducing construction time, improving quality, and eliminating the bathroom defects list.
 With traditional building, a multitude of trades need to be organized to realize the bathroom design.
 This requires a high degree of supervision and management on site to ensure correct sequencing and quality of work from plumbers, electricians, tilers, floor layers, sealant applicators, decorators, glaziers, carpenters, and other specialists.
 Bathroom pods do away with most of these issues and although the capital cost may not be less than site-constructed bathrooms, savings from waste and improved quality result in less snagging and better performance in use.
 More significantly, reduced construction times mean earlier income streams from the project.